 Bloom

-Two years ago I asked the CEO of the company I co-founded if we should publish our cap table.
-Show who owned what percentage.
+Two years ago I asked the CEO of the company I co-founded if we should publish our cap table to show who owned what percentage.
 What did we have to hide?

 He balked.

-I didn't push.
-But I knew the thing I was suggesting was beautiful, and his resistance was exactly the shape of what wasn't beautiful about us.
+I didn’t push.
+But I knew the thing I was suggesting was beautiful, and his resistance was exactly what wasn’t beautiful about us.

 Something is beautiful when what it says it is and what it is are the same thing.
 Beauty is coherence.
 Your soul recognizes it even when your mind can’t put words to it.

-Hiding is where the gap lives.
-A company that won't show its ownership is hiding because the ownership wouldn't read as beautiful if it were shown.
+When something lacks coherence, we hide it.
+A company that won’t show its ownership is hiding because the ownership wouldn’t read as beautiful if it were unveiled.
 The founders would look over-compensated.
-The VC would look like they got a huge slice for writing a check with other people's money.
+Venture capital would look like they got a huge slice for writing a check with other people’s money.
+Early employees would be pissed.
 Nothing about the math would sing.
-It would just show.

 The teacher, Juan, opened with a passage from the Bhagavad Gita.
-Arjuna and Krishna on the battlefield at Kurukshetra.
-Arjuna didn't want to kill, but it was his dharma to fight when fighting was righteous.
+Arjuna and Krishna are on a battlefield.
+Arjuna doesn’t want to kill, but it’s his dharma—his intrinsic nature and duty thereto—to fight when fighting is righteous.

 Each thing has a nature.
-It is the tree's dharma to bear fruit.
-It is the flower's dharma to bloom.
-Becoming coherent with your own dharma is the whole of the work.
+It is the tree’s dharma to bear fruit.
+It is the flower’s dharma to bloom.
+Becoming coherent with your own dharma is the work.

 How do you know beauty when you encounter it?

 You just do.
-It renders your soul speechless.
-It speaks to your heart.
-It pulls you forward before your reasoning mind catches up.
+It renders your soul speechless, speaks to your heart, and pulls you into the present before your reasoning mind catches up.

-If the answer is no, the thing isn't right yet, however clever or strategic it looks on paper.
+If the answer is no, it isn’t yet right, however clever or strategic it looks on paper.

-Most of us don't choose our moral framework.
+Most of us don’t choose our moral framework.
 It gets handed to us.
-We follow it like automatons and call the following “values.”
-We rarely ask whether the framework itself is beautiful, or whether what flows from it is.
+We obey like automatons and call the doctrines “values.”
+But we rarely ask whether the framework itself is beautiful, much less whether what flows from it is.

-Timothy Patitsas wrote a book called The Ethics of Beauty arguing this is upside down.
-Beauty comes first.
-Ethics flows from beauty.
-Morality flows from ethics.
-Most Western traditions start from rules and reason their way down to what feels right.
-Patitsas says start from what's beautiful and the rest sorts itself.
+The book The Ethics of Beauty argues this is upside down.
+Beauty must come first, and ethics and morality will flow down from it.
+Most Western traditions start from logic and reason their way down to what feels right.
+The reverse is to start from what’s beautiful and let the rest sort itself out.

 The things I’ve done because they felt beautiful to do have turned out to be the most ethical things.
 The things I did because the rules permitted them have often turned out to be ugly.